DestinyAjax/emailvalidity/README.md

 # emailvalidity
 Check the authentication of any email address.
-Build with love.
+Built wit VueJS and Laravel.